-ELAC does not have procedures allowing victims or witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.
+East Los Angeles College does not have procedures allowing victims and witnesses to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics.

 Police reports are considered public records under state law, and reports of crime cannot be held in complete confidence.
 However, victims of sexual violence may request to law enforcement that their names not become a matter of public record.
 (Penal Code section 293.)